-BMW motorcycle insurance
+BMW motorbike insurance

-BMW motorbike insurance premiums will vary depending on a range of factors including your riding history, your age and the BMW motorbike you're riding.
+BMW motorbike insurance will vary depending on a range of factors including your riding history, your age and the BMW motorbike you're riding.
 The more valuable it is and the bigger its engine, the more you are likely to pay to insure your BMW motorcycle.

 It's always a good idea to find out the likely cost of your BMW motorbike insurance before you buy your ride.